|ABSA||First Rand Group||FNB||Nedbank||Standard Bank||WesBank|

 - Standard Bank Group – The largest bank in Africa by assets and earnings.
-It is universal bank and full-service financial group with operations in 17 African countries.
+It is universal bank and full-service financial group with operations in 20 African countries.
 Outside the African continent, the Bank's operations span 15 countries, with an emerging market focus.
-As of December 2011, it had total assets of US$185 billion.
+As of May 21, 2014, it had a market cap of about US$21.8 billion.

 - Teba Bank (Ubank) – A South African bank operating in the microfinance sector.
 In October 2010, Teba Bank has officially changed its name to Ubank.

 - United Bank – Allied Bank, United Bank and Volkskas Bank stop trading under their own names, from this point they all trade under the name "ABSA".